ppone/docs/accounting/intacct.md

 ## Troubleshooting

-When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
+When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** &rarr; **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.

 Below we have documented commonly encountered errors and recommended resolutions.
 If you are still unable to get your books synced then please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.